Wonders of the Galápagos (2015)

 Arrive in Guayaquil to begin your Galápagos adventure.
 Settle into your hotel and relax.

 Day 2: Guayaquil/The Galápagos | On Board ‘Eclipse’

-After a private welcome breakfast, transfer to the airport for your flight to the Galápagos.
+After a private welcome breakfast and briefing, depart the hotel to visit the Ecua-Andino Panama Hat Factory to learn about the fine craftsmanship required to make this iconic headgear.
+Next, transfer to the airport for your flight to the Galápagos.
 Upon arrival, you are met by your naturalist guides and escorted to a vehicle that whisks you to the pier to board ‘Eclipse,’ your home for the seven-night cruise at the heart of your itinerary.
 Nimble enough to access the Galápagos Islands, yet large and stable enough for safety, it is a vessel built for adventure, offering a stylish and relaxed atmosphere.
 ‘Eclipse’ is ecologically sound as well and has been awarded the “Smart Voyager” seal of approval by the Rainforest Alliance, certifying it as eco-friendly and socially responsible.
-(See page 158 for more information on ‘Eclipse.’)
-After settling in, attend an introductory briefing and a fitting for your wetsuit and snorkeling gear
+After settling in, attend an introductory briefing and a fitting for your wetsuit and snorkeling gear.

 'Eclipse' | Meals: B L D

 Days 3-8: The Galápagos | Spectacularly Diverse Wildlife